Can You Tan In The Shade? – Complete Guide

 Can I tan in overcast weather?

-People often get severely sunburned in this weather, because they don’t expect it to happen and avoid any precautions.
+People often get severely sunburned in this weather because they don’t expect it to happen and take any precautions.

 Can I tan through a window?